Assessment of Deep Learning-based Heart Rate Estimation using Remote Photoplethysmography under Different Illuminations: Datasets

 \subsubsection{Data collection procedure}

-We recruited twelve healthy subjects (11 males and 1 females) on campus, with a mean age of 32, SD of 2.56.
+We recruited 35 healthy subjects (16 males and 19 females, with a gender ratio of 0.84) on campus, with a mean age of 24, SD of 2.31.
 For each subject, we took three 30-second videos under three lighting conditions.
 The left part of Fig.\ref{lighting_intensity} shows the average lighting intensity under three conditions.
 The illuminations of low, medium and high level are 8.0, 42.4, and 104.0 lux, respectively.